Boone Police charge Lenoir man with felony arson of Boone ABC store

-BOONE – Boone Police have arrested a suspect for alleged arson of the Boone ABC Store, the department announced on Nov.
+BOONE — Boone Police have arrested a man from Lenoir for alleged arson of the Boone ABC Store, the department announced on Monday, Nov.
 8.

 On Oct.
 25, Boone Police officers and Boone Fire personnel responded to the Boone ABC Store at 2067 Blowing Rock Road for a report of smoke on the side of the building.

-Upon their arrival, Boone Police stated in a press release that it was discovered that several empty cardboard boxes stacked in a loading area had been ignited and the fire had caused damage to vinyl siding on the store.
+Upon their arrival, it was discovered that several empty cardboard boxes stacked in a loading area had been ignited and the fire had caused damage to vinyl siding on the store, Boone Police said in a statement.

-Upon completion of the joint investigation between the Boone Fire Department and Boone Police Department and collection of video evidence, officers identified Jessie Clyde Bare, age 38, of Lenoir, as the suspect, based on the video evidence and interactions with him the previous night, according to the Boone Police Department.
+After a joint investigation between the Boone Fire Department and Boone Police Department and the collection of video evidence, officers identified Jessie Clyde Bare, 38, of Lenoir, as the suspect based on the video evidence and interactions with him the previous night, according to the Boone Police Department.

 (0) comments